weesvisje/docs/docs/concepts/http.md

   ```

 - GET - Query a range of events in a TimeSeries using a half-open interval `[start, end)`.
 Returns a stream of events in chronological order.
-  Note also the X-HYDRA-VERSION value is echoed back in the Response Header
+  Note also the X-DITTO-TXN-ID value is echoed back in the Response Header

   Parameters